 Spitz grew up in Honolulu Hawaii and became a competitive swimmer at an early age.
 He sported the mustache in college on a bet from a coach that he couldn’t grow one.

 After the games, which were marred internationally by the Israeli hostage tragedy, the poster of Spitz sporting his mustache and seven gold medals around his neck became a best seller.

 The ‘stache, however, was a source of curiosity and contention for other competitors.

 Even the coach of the Russian team went so far as to ask Spitz if he thought his facial hair slowed him down.
 Spitz told him it actually streamlined water around his mouth, making him swim faster.
 Today’s competitive swimmers would disagree, since they prefer no facial or body hair in general except perhaps on their heads which is usually covered by smooth swim caps.
 In Spitz’s era, swimmers didn’t wear caps on their heads.

 Sptiz amount of gold won at a single games was finally broken by Michael Phelps at the Beijing Games in 2008.

-But Phelps, who won 8 gold medals, failed to break a world record in one event. giving Spitz a lasting distinction of besting the world record in every event he entered, even the seventh and final race of his swimming career, the 100m freestyle, the event he considered skipping.
+But Phelps, who won 8 gold medals without breaking a world record in one event, gives Spitz a lasting distinction of besting the world record in every event he entered, even the seventh and final race of his swimming career, the 100m freestyle, the event he considered skipping.